Rignieux-le-Franc

-Rignieux-le-Franc (/fr/) is a commune in the Ain department in eastern France.
+Rignieux-le-Franc (/fr/; Arpitan: Regniô-lo-Franc /frp/) is a commune in the Ain department in eastern France.

 History

 Property of Alphonse-Louis du Plessis de Richelieu and coming from Fontaines-sur-Saône, an early Christian sarcophagus was stored in Rignieux-le-Franc, before being bought by the Louvre in 1864.

 At the end of the 16th century, the lands of Rignieux-le-Franc belonged to the Saillans de Brézenaud.

 Geography

 Rignieux-le-Franc is located about 6 kilometers (3 miles) of Pérouges.
 The Toison, a tributary of the Ain, flows through the commune.